listspa/groot/CONTRIBUTING.md

 To work locally simply run `npm run start`.
 This launches the test application.

+# Public API

+Note that, whenever you add a file, component, service, pipe etc that needs to be in the "public API" of the library you need to add it to the `public_api.ts` file as well.
+Otherwise it will not be available to the library's clients.

 # Making a release

 You need to do three things: